tanglewooddragons/rhazp/README.md

 There is a simple build script provided which you can use to quickly compile a new theme.
 To use it, run `./build.sh path/to/theme`.
 To compile Rhazp with the most up-to-date theme, run `./build.sh themes/midnight`.

+Before running the build script, make sure you have the `stylus` npm package installed globally (`sudo npm i -g stylus`), otherwise it will not compile.
+The script also probably doesn't work on Windows.

 # Docs

 Docs are available at http://tanglewooddragons.github.io/rhazp.